 - the mid and lower Murray and Murrumbidgee irrigation areas.

 Significant impacts on land and local infrastructure may occur in high hazard areas, as well as streams in the catchment area.

-Future changes in rainfall and evaporation in all regions (DECCW 2010; Littleboy et al. 2015) will affect the balance between runoff and overland flows, and shallow drainage and deep drainage.
+Future changes in rainfall and evaporation in all regions (; ) will affect the balance between runoff and overland flows and shallow and deep drainage.
 These changes will affect the mobilisation and concentration of salts.
 Impacts on soil salinity are likely to be complex and difficult to predict.
-Whether salinity will increase or decrease in particular areas will depend on local factors.
+Local factors will also play a part in whether salinity will increase or decrease in particular areas.

 Acid sulfate soil

 Acid sulfate soils (ASS) are soils containing pyrites (iron sulfide).
 Exposure of these soils to the air through excavation or water drainage projects, where previously they were saturated with water, causes the release of highly acidic solutions and serious environmental impacts, particularly in coastal estuarine areas.
 With improved understanding and land management practices, such as shallower drainage channels, the severity of this issue has decreased.

 The extent of ASS over NSW coastal lands is presented in the NSW ASS Risk Maps.
 Assessment of NSW coastal ASS, carried out in 2009 and reported in OEH ( ), found the overall condition of ASS soils was moderate.
 However, 23% of the sites assessed were poor or getting worse.